seb-sec/seb-sec.github.io/about.md

 layout: default
 ---

-I am a student currently studying a dual Computer Science/Commerce at the University of New South Wales in Sydney, Australia
+I am an undergraduate currently studying a dual Computer Science/Commerce degree at the University of New South Wales in Sydney, Australia

-This site documents interesting points on my journey in security, as well as any projects I contribute to along the way
+This site documents interesting points on my journey in security, as well as any projects I contribute to along the way.

 <hr>